Kaciras/deasync/README.md

 npm install @kaciras/deasync
 ```

 DeAsync downloads prebuild binary from GitHub releases during installation, if the download fails, try to build locally.
-You can skip the installation phase by set environment variable `NO_PREBUILD=1`.
+You can skip the install phase by set environment variable `NO_PREBUILD=1`.

 DeAsync uses node-gyp to compile C++ source code, so to build Deasync you may need the compilers listed in [node-gyp](https://github.com/nodejs/node-gyp).